-The depreciation charged on the right-of-use assets amounted to approximately HK\$56.9 million and HK\$58.1 million for the years ended 31 December 2019 and 2020, respectively.
+The depreciation charged on the right-of-use assets amounted to approximately HK\$58.1 million and HK\$49.1 million for the years ended 31 December 2020 and 2021, respectively.
 The depreciation of the right-of-use assets was charged on a straight-line basis over the lease term.
 The lease terms of the leased premises are generally between two to six years, with some lease agreements providing an option for the Group to renew such lease terms, exercisable at our discretion.

-The depreciation charged for the leasehold improvements amounted to approximately HK\$18.2 million and HK\$18.9 million, for the years ended 31 December 2019 and 2020, respectively.
+The depreciation charged for the leasehold improvements amounted to approximately HK\$18.9 million and HK\$12.6 million, for the years ended 31 December 2020 and 2021, respectively.
 The depreciation of the leasehold improvements was charged on a straight-line basis over the shorter of five years or the remaining lease term.
-As a result, if the Group extended or renewed the lease term of the restaurants without incurring a renovation cost exceeding the original renovation costs of the relevant restaurants, the depreciation of leasehold improvements attributable to the relevant restaurant will be reduced.

-As the Group intends to continue to open new restaurants and expand the restaurant network on a long term basis, the Directors expect the property rentals and related expenses as well as the depreciation charge on the right of use assets to increase generally in the future.
+As the Group intends to continue to open new restaurants and expand the restaurant network on a long term basis, the Directors expect the property rentals and related expenses as well as the depreciation charge on the right-of-use assets to increase generally in the future.
 Besides, the Directors will continue to look for better control in the property, rental and related expenses, such as entering into long-term rental agreements so as to maintain the rentals at a reasonable level.